 Cherry tomatoes have the name “Cherry” because they are mostly red-cherry hues in color.
 In backyard settings, cherry tomatoes can turn different colors based on the amount of nursing the plants receive, direct or indirect nursing.
-Instead of just cherry red in color, the cherry tomatoes yields are in hues of yellows, oranges, purple and greens.
+Instead of just cherry red in color, the cherry tomatoes yields are in hues of yellows, oranges, purple and greens; because of the spacing for backyard garden.
 Each shade of the fruits has a slightly different taste.
 This is great for unique recipes.

 The design of each backyard garden setting can contribute to growth of the plants or indirectly nurse the plants to change the appearance of the plant’s yields.
 Yields being the fruit production per plant.
 The design of a backyard garden makes up all or part of the following scenarios.

-The main ingredient of the backyard garden setting is the airflow levels within and around the garden’s spaces.
+The main ingredient for spacing backyard garden setting is the airflow levels within and around the garden’s spaces.

 Spacing between each cherry tomato plant needs to be at least 2-3 feet apart to increase yields and to allow room for root growth.
 With root production levels expanding, other plants other than tomatoes can sit near those roots.
 One example is Marigold Flowers near tomatoes plants.
 Marigolds enhance tomatoes and tomatoes enhance marigolds.